chrismainey/bnssg-quarto/README.md

 This repository provides a quarto template and a project structure to support BNSSG analytical teams to use R.

+## Incorporating the template in a project

+Begin the project (“New project”) and create the preferred file and folder structure.
+Basic standard structures include a “data” folder (for non-sensitive input data), an “R” folder (for R scripts).

+When ready, follow the instructions in the next section which will generate your “outputs” folder (or something with a similar name).

 ## Installation

 ### Using the Terminal